 Car rental costs for a midsize rental can be more than $1,000 per week in Portland, Maine, and a rental rate of over $2,300 per week in Maui, Hawaii.

 There is a significant rental car shortage in Kalispell, Montana, and Anchorage, Alaska, during certain peak summer periods, with many weeks already sold out.

 Rental car rates in July at airports near popular National Parks in Montana and Wyoming are already running at over $5,000 on sites like Hotwire and Expedia.

 Here are 12 ways to save money and score a deal on your next rental car.

 Whether it is your first time using a car rental agency or you’re planning to rent a vehicle for your next trip, here are twelve tips to help you get a rental car for your vacation and get the best deal possible:

-A number of travel experts suggest making a duplicate back-up car booking in case your vehicle isn’t available when you arrive due to delayed returns.
-If you decide to make a back-up reservation, make sure to cancel it if it’s not needed.
+Several travel experts suggest making a duplicate back-up car booking in case your vehicle isn’t available when you arrive due to delayed returns.
+If you decide to make a back-up reservation, cancel it if it’s unnecessary.

-It’s also key to pack plenty of patience when renting cars this year.
+Packaging plenty of patience when renting cars this year is also key.
 Rental agencies are often short-staffed, particularly if you plan to rent a car at an airport location.

-Being a bit more flexible with your travel dates can yield a better deal.
-Renting cars during the shoulder season or off-season when there’s likely to be more availability is a smart move, but that’s not always feasible.
+Being more flexible with your travel dates can yield a better deal.
+Renting cars during the shoulder season or off-season when there’s likely more availability is a smart move, but that’s not always feasible.

-Check rates for a few days around your desired pick-up date to see if you can generate any significant savings.
-Sometimes renting cars on non-weekend dates can save money, and availability may be better as well.
+Check rates for a few days around your desired pick-up date to see if you can generate significant savings.
+Sometimes, renting cars on non-weekend dates can save money, and availability may be better.